mattbroussard/mattbroussard.github.io/polydrop/index.md

 PolyDrop is a simple and addicting game of catch designed to be played with a [Leap Motion Controller](http://www.leapmotion.com/).

 It was created by [Matt Broussard](http://mattb.name/), Josh Kelle, and Dallas Kelle at a hackathon sponsored by [Leap Motion](http://www.leapmotion.com/) and [Compare Metric](http://comparemetrics.com/) in February 2014 at Capital Factory in Austin, TX.
-After being selected as a finalist and ultimately winning the grand prize, we continued development of the game and were invited to bring PolyDrop to Airspace (pending review).
+After being selected as a finalist and ultimately winning the grand prize, we continued development of the game and were invited to bring PolyDrop to Airspace.

 ## How to Play